 However, if the trolley isn’t working, Uber is in the area, so you can always take a ride share to Boscobel.
+It will probably take a while to come, so plan ahead.
 Once you arrive, head to the visitor center and buy a ticket for a guided tour.
 The tour is the only way to get inside.
 On the tour you will be presented with many fun facts about life in Colonial New York, but let me limit myself to…

 THREE FUN FACTS ABOUT BOSCOBEL

 1) Who owned Boscobel?